damianhakert/damianhakert.github.io/source/_posts/2015-06-17-release-manager-the-invisible-hero.markdown

 1. The release documentation has been updated so many times that room for error is minimal (if you follow the steps closely)

-You would expect that all these improvements will make the Release manager job more appealing, afterall you get to:
+You would expect that all these improvements would make the Release manager job more appealing, afterall you get to:

-* Boss around over *all* your colleagues.
+* Boss around over *all* of your colleagues.
 This includes the project lead and the CEO.
 It is especially sweet when you can say NO to an unreasonable request.
 After all, all requests are unreasonable but your own and now you get to push that through.
 * You decide at your leasure when something will be included and pushed
 * You are *the* boss of everything (for a period of time) because everyone says: "Hey, you are the release manager, your call."